 Cobalt works with a primary M-Vault server, which holds Cobalt configuration.
 Commonly, this single directory server will also hold the data for all of the managed domains.
 For all configurations, a directory server needs to be present to hold Cobalt configuration information.

 Active Directory Support

 For a domain supporting users only, Cobalt can access Microsoft Active Directory with no schema changes.
 For such a domain, Cobalt cannot add or modify users, but can view the users that are configured in Active Directory.

 This setup is important for support of MMHS where users are provisioned in Active Directory.
 Cobalt can then be used to configure Role Based UAs, where the role occupants are users configured in Active Directory.
 This enables use of Cobalt for MMHS configuration, while using Active Directory provisioned users and authentication.

 Deleted users entries are moved into a separate part of the directory to active users, which enables deleted users to be restored.
-It also allows Cobalt to warn when a new user’s email or XMPP address conflicts with a deleted user.
 This allows all Cobalt configured users to be searched from a single point in the DIT which does not include deleted users.

 Roles and Access Control

 Cobalt Server Access to Directory

 Cobalt maintains role based access control, recording which roles a given user has access to.
 When a user authenticates, a user with single role will simply run with that role.
 A user with rights to multiple roles will be given a choice of roles.